Want to have a smooth morning routine? Learn how to rock a morning routine for toddlers and finally have a stress-free start of the day!

 Are your mornings feeling extra frantic because you’re doing your own tasks alongside your toddler?
 Avoid feeling overwhelmed by having everything ready before he even wakes up.

-For instance, prepare breakfast and get yourself dressed long before your toddler’s wake-up time so you can focus on him once he wakes up.
-You’re better able to guide him through his tasks without worrying about completing ones of your own.
+For instance, prepare breakfast and get yourself dressed long before his wake-up time so you can focus on him once he’s up.
+You’re better able to guide him through his tasks without worrying about completing your own.

-You can even get ready the night before, such as laying out clothes and packing lunches (both yours and your toddler’s).
+You can even get ready the night before, like laying out clothes and preparing lunches.

-Don’t worry—as your toddler adjusts to mornings, you can allow him to assume his own tasks without too much of your attention.
+Don’t worry—as he adjusts to mornings, you can allow him to assume his own tasks without too much of your attention.
 But for now, as you’re setting expectations for his morning routine, getting your own tasks out of the way can free your mornings more.

 As you can see, creating a morning routine for toddlers can mean simple tweaks with transformative results.
 Start by sticking to a consistent routine every morning to set expectations for both of you.
 Go over the plan ahead of time, and guide him through the transitions.

-Visual reminders like checklists and illustrations encourage discipline and initiative, while keeping play time rewards him for getting things done.
+Visual reminders encourage discipline and initiative, and keeping play time rewards him in the end.
 And finally, have everything ready ahead of time, especially on hectic mornings, to free your time even more.

 Get more tips: